deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 🕌  Nanlih
+ 🕌  Ega
 ----------------------------------

- A fiery red figure sulks in the
+ A fiery red figure lurks in the
  dusty shadows at the corner of
  your vision.
 At first you think
  it might be human and you wonder
- who or what she is.
-What is she
+ who or what he is.
+What is he
  thinking about?
 When you turn to
  look closer all you see is a
- crow and a gently settling cloud
+ goat and a gently settling cloud
  of sand.

  Type: Jinn
  Class: Bard
  Level: beginner | XP: 1

- ac: 8 | hp: 29/29
+ ac: 8 | hp: 28/28
  dex: 6 | str: 5 | int: 6
  +1 dex bonus
  +1 int bonus